The good

 -

+Diet’s don’t work!
+Except my diet.
 Repeats over and over again that diets don’t work… Then introduces his own, vastly more complicated diet that he explicitly names the “nutritarian diet”.
 The fact that he wants you to maintain his diet for the long term doesn’t mean it’s not a diet—after all, just about all diets argue for long-term lifestyle change.
 But as discussed in this very book, long-term adherence to diets is precisely the hard part of dieting!
 Anyone can do Atkins or Vegan or Paleo for a few weeks or months, but almost no one pulls it off for decades.
 This book presents no evidence that people would be any more successful maintaining the nutritarian diet for the long term, and given how restrictive and complicated it is (more on that below), I’m guessing that it will have a lower long-term adherence rate than simpler diets!

 -

-Says studies that don’t take into account certain health factors, such as smoking habits, should be ignored completely….
+Studies suck!
+Except these ones.
+Fuhrman says that studies that don’t take into account certain health factors, such as smoking habits, should be ignored completely….
 Then uses many studies that ignore smoking habits to back up his own points.

 -